PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 ---

 # Intro to Probability 2
 This page continues to build your foundational knowledge of probability theory.
 Yesterday, we introduced the foundational concepts, and today we will continue to put our new knowledge into practice by doing another case study.
-Finally, in the mock assessment, we'll do our first correlational analysis by hand!
+Finally, in the Datalab Preparation, we'll do our first correlational analysis by hand!

 Learning objectives:
 Enable you to understand and/or apply: